Protesters at Columbia University have begun occupying a campus building

 Protesters began climbing into open windows at John Jay Hall, a dormitory, and students entered Hamilton Hall, an academic building and began moving furniture to a balcony, reported WKCR, the university radio station.

-University officials were not immediately available for comment, but its public safety department was actively responding, WKCR said.
+University officials were not immediately available for comment.
+Though its public safety department was actively responding.
+In a statement, it urged people to avoid coming to the Morningside campus on Tuesday if they could.

 The New York Police Department said at about 2:15 a.m. that it had officers stationed outside the university, but not on school grounds, in case the situation escalated.
 It did not specify the number of officers in the area.